couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 | largest_min  | The the largest minimum hash table depth of all vbuckets
 | max_count    | The largest number of items in a vbucket
 | min_count    | The smallest number of items in a vbucket
-| total_counts | The total numer of items in all vbuckets
+| total_counts | The total number of items in all vbuckets

 It is also possible to get more detailed hash tables stats by using 'hash detail'.
 This will print per-vbucket stats.